 - Remove your hat while indoors.

-- It is polite to bring a small gift such as fruit, flowers, or candy to your host; hand your gift to them with both hands.
+- Bring a small gift such as fruit, flowers, or candy to your host; hand your gift to them with both hands.
+Don't expect them to open it right away or make a big deal.

-- Always wait for the eldest to sit.
-The same applies to when to begin eating.
+- Let your hosts lead.
+Always wait for the eldest person to sit; the same applies to eating.

-- Avoid conversation about business or war when at the table.
+- Avoid conversation about business, politics, or war when at the table.